 Where Should My Dog Be Put To Sleep?

-Most commonly dogs are taken to a veterinary hospital/office for the euthanasia to be administered, but there are vets who are willing to come into your home and put your dog to sleep in his own bed.
+Most commonly dogs are taken to a veterinary hospital/office for euthanasia to be administered, but there are vets who are willing to come to your home and put your dog to sleep in his own bed.

 There are pros and cons to each of these options, and you’ll need to take into account your dog’s size, mobility, and temperament as well as your own needs and abilities.

 My daughter had her adopted senior dog, George (pictured earlier on this page) euthanized at home, and although it was a sad experience it was also quite stress-free – for him anyway.

 * Just added – very recently my elderly Rottweiler collapsed suddenly and was euthanized at home.
 Read my personal account below of how Pet Loss At Home helped us through a difficult and heart-rending situation.